fatash89/atom/README.md

 Atom docker images in order to test changes.
 Following that, it's recommended to check out the [guide to making your first element](ELEMENT_DEVELOPMENT.md)

+### Contributing

+Contributions of issues and pull requests are welcome!

 ## Building Docker Images

 ### Atom and Nucleus